Edinburgh Obstetrical Society

-The Edinburgh Obstetrical Society is a medical society in Edinburgh devoted to obstetrics.
+The Edinburgh Obstetrical Society is a learned society in Edinburgh devoted to obstetrics.
 It was founded in 1840 by Robert Bowes Malcolm and boasts James Young Simpson as their most eminent past member.

 Origins

 The society was established by Robert Bowes Malcolm in 1840 and is the oldest obstetrical society in the UK.
 Simpson was a pre-eminent founding member in the history of the society.
 Dr William Beilby took first presidency, which lasted the customary two years.
 Other presidents included Charles Bell, John Burn, Sir Alexander Russell Simpson, Sir John Halliday Croom and Ernest Fahmy.
 Numerous presidents have been pioneers in obstetric history, including creators of forceps, Robert Milne Murray and James Haig Ferguson and a founder of antenatal care, John William Ballantyne.

 Simpson and society

 The society's longest running president was James Young Simpson, who was elected in 1841 at the age of 30.
 He continued in this role for the next 16 years and in 1866, returned to serve another year.
 His innovations in anaesthetics and properties of chloroform in November 1847 overshadowed his contributions to obstetrics.
 Simpson used ether to relieve labour pains, to the appreciation of many women but the disapproval of some contemporaries and the church.